7 Best Things To Do In Boston Cruise Port + Port Info

 As you step into this living museum, you’ll find yourself transported to the 18th century, a time of colonial tension and revolutionary fervor.
 The experience begins with a guided tour through authentically restored tea ships, where you’ll discover the conditions that the Sons of Liberty endured as they plotted their defiant act.

 One of the highlights of the visit is the chance to join the reenactment of the Boston Tea Party itself.
-You’ll become an active participant in this pivotal moment, complete with throwing tea chests into the harbor and experiencing the electric atmosphere of rebellion.
+You’ll become an active participant in this important moment, complete with throwing tea chests into the harbor and experiencing the electric atmosphere of rebellion.

 Explore Boston Tea Party Ships & Museum tours and activities